aaronpong/WeeklySTR-Dashboard-Charlottesville-Project/README.md

 ## Acknowledgments

 Special thanks to Albemarle County for providing the internship opportunity and access to STR performance data for this analysis.
+This project demonstrates professional data handling practices while showcasing technical capabilities in data science and dashboard development.